Requirements for Faculty and Staff

 - Read and understand the RIT Code of Conduct for Computer and Network Use and the RIT policy regarding Digital Copyright.

-- In addition to compliance with all standards and policies, administrators should refer to the Technical Resources section for implementation configurations, guidelines, and best practices.
+- In addition to compliance with all standards and policies, administrators should refer to the Resources section for implementation configurations, guidelines, and best practices.

 Make sure you understand and comply with all applicable standards.